 A strange thing happened to me this week and I found myself in Bali.

 Well, everything back in London took an age more than I was expecting and by the time I was free once again it was August already.
 August is such a difficult month for travel.
-Europe is overpriced, over busy and (this year at least) experiencing a super-heatwave.
+Europe is overpriced and over busy.
 Central America is in wet season, and so is most of Asia.
 The Southern Hemisphere is still deep in winter.

 I tried a few options in Europe but found them mostly booked out, and expensive for the few remaining places.
 I briefly considered Colombia but then I suddenly thought of Bali.
 Indonesia runs to a different rainy season than most of the rest of Asia.
 After days of dithering I made a sudden decision and booked to travel the next day.